julien-arino/R-for-modellers/SLIDES/vignette-03-installing-using-packages.md

 # <!--fit-->Note - Required reading/watching for MATH 2740 students

-If you are a student in the University of Manitoba's Mathematics of Data Science course (MATH 2740), this is **required** reading/watching
+If you are a student in the University of Manitoba's Mathematics of Data Science course (MATH 2740), this is **required** reading & watching

 Failure to use the ["friendly" method](#sec:friendly) will result in loss of marks in your `R` assignments!